-Prevent homelessness
+Prevent Homelessness

 By 2035, Foundation funded efforts will prevent homelessness for 10,000 families with young children.